 3. The Longer Your Credit History the Better

 Your credit history is just that, a history of how well you have managed the money that you have borrowed.
-If you just opened your first credit card, or got your first loan, than it will take some time in making payments on time for your credit score to start to increase.
+If you just opened your first credit card, or got your first loan, then it will take some time in making payments on time for your credit score to start to increase.
 If you have had a credit card for a while and cancel your credit card account then the length of your credit history will no longer be increasing.
 You should try and maximize the length of your credit history as long as possible, keep your account in good standing then you will continue to see your score rise.
 Even if you are not using your credit card to spend anymore, keep your account open, as long as your credit card does not have an annual fee, and reap the benefits.

 4. Credit Card Interest

-Interest is the one thing that gets unresponsible people in trouble with credit cards.
+Interest is the one thing that gets irresponsible people in trouble with credit cards.
 When your credit card bill becomes due you have the option to pay your bill in full or make at least the minimum payment due.
 If you do not pay your bill in full then you will be charged interest on what is left over.
 Basically, you will be paying money to spend money.
 The interest on credit cards can be quite high and it can cause the total amount that you owe to keep growing until you pay it off.
 Be sure to pay your bill in full each month to avoid interest and get the most out of the money that you earn.

 Now Get Approved When You Apply for the Credit Card You Want and Get The Most Out of It